Card Vanish by BigBlindMedia, MurphysMagicSupplies, AMillionCardTricks, Rodger Lovins, Michael Shaw (The Hobbyist), and CardMechanic

 BigBlindMedia says...

 The core of the trick relies on a clever bit of misdirection and a subtle handling technique.
-The creator highlights the impact of this clean vanish, stating that it 'works every time.'
+The cuts are performed to create the illusion that the card is lost within the deck, and the snap is used as a moment of misdirection.

 CardMechanic says...